SUSE-Cloud/automation/scripts/jenkins/ardana/ansible/roles/input_model_generator/README.md

 * the `network-groups` element: a network group input model element is generated corresponding to each network group listed in the network template, with the component endpoint macros properly expanded into their corresponding component endpoints, load balancers, routes and neutron network tags.
+Routes can be configured explicitly using the optional `routes` list attribute
 * the `networks` elements: a network input model element is generated for each network group listed in the network template.
 The subnet and gateway values are generated.
 * the Neutron `configuration-data`: external neutron networks and provider networks are generated according to the